ArthurHlt/gubot/README.md

 You can listen events from Gubot such as:
 - `initialized_store`: When Gubot finished to initialize store
 - `initialized`: When Gubot finished to initialize
-- `started`: When Gubot as really started
+- `started`: When Gubot has really started
 - `channel_enter`*: When a user enter in a channel
 - `channel_leave`*: When a user leave a channel
 - `user_online`: When a user is connected to the chat